Spectroscopic galaxy redshifts in the Peanut cluster -- a massive nearly head-on cluster merger shortly after pericenter passage: Introduction

 Following the analysis of detailed high-resolution Chandra data of the Peanut cluster, it was found that the cluster may be in a merger phase \citep{Peanut}.
 The X-ray image of the cluster reveals two bright substructures separated by a region of diminished surface brightness.
 Moreover, the peaks of the galaxy spatial distribution in the optical image do not coincide with the regions of enhanced X-ray emission.
 Thus, a spatial offset is observed between the hot X-ray gas and the collisionless galaxies.
 A classic example of such a spatial offset is the Bullet cluster, whose observations have provided constraints on the self-interaction cross-section of dark matter particles \citep{2008ApJ...679.1173R,2017MNRAS.465..569R}.

-Thus, a combined analysis of the X-ray and optical images, together with an estimate of the relative line-of-sight velocity component for the two cluster galaxies whose redshifts were measured with BTA in October 2020, provides compelling evidence supporting the hypothesis that the system is undergoing a merger and is observed close to the pericenter passage.
+Thus, a comparison of the X-ray and optical images suggests a merger scenario.
+This interpretation is further supported by the line-of-sight velocity between the two cluster galaxies whose redshifts were measured with BTA in October 2020.
+The system is therefore most likely undergoing a merger and is observed close to pericenter passage.
 Therefore, a decision was made to obtain more extensive information on the line-of-sight velocities of the cluster galaxies, sufficient for a statistical analysis.
 To this end, we carried out observations with several optical telescopes, the results of which are presented in this work.

 The structure of the paper is as follows.
 Observations and data reduction are described in Sections 2 and 3, the analysis of the redshift distribution is presented in Section 4, and the conclusions are provided in Section 5.
 We adopt a $\Lambda$ cold dark matter ($\Lambda$CDM) cosmology with $\Omega_{\rm M}=0.3$, $\Omega_{\Lambda}=0.7$, and $H_0 = 70\ \mathrm{km\ s^{-1}\ Mpc^{-1}}$.
 At the cluster redshift $z=0.42$, 1 arcmin corresponds to 332 kpc.
 Throughout this paper, we use $M_{200}$ and $M_{500}$ to denote the masses enclosed within $r_{200}$ and $r_{500}$, where the mean density equals 200 and 500 times the critical density of the Universe at the cluster redshift.